Welcome to our Sixth Form

 Mock Examinations

-All students will sit ‘mock’ during the course of each academic year.
+All students will sit two ‘mock’ examinations during the course of each academic year.
 These are a key staging post for students to prepare for the challenge of the final official examinations at the end of Y13.
-Students who do not achieve within two grades of their target grades will be targeted for extra support following the examinations; students will then retake their mock exam to demonstrate that progress is being made.
+Students who are not on track to achieve their target grades will be highlighted for extra support.

 Public Examinations